Over 18,000 in Mexico register to run for Supreme Court seats and federal judges in new system

 Officials rejected criticism that has called the process rushed or amateurish for the often highly technical posts that can hear cases including intellectual property, organized crime and Constitutional law.

-“The results have been spectacular,” said Arturo Zaldivar, a top advisor to President Claudia Sheinbaum.
+“The results have been spectacular,” said Arturo Zaldivar, a top adviser to President Claudia Sheinbaum.

 According to the plan, evaluation committees will have just over a month to review thousands of resumes and whittle the field to about 10 candidates or less for each for the 881 judgeships and nine seats on the Supreme Court.